hungovercoders-blog/datagriff/docs/_posts/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis/2024-12-22-create-a-cracker-of-an-open-api-contract-with-vs-code-spectral-prism-and-schemathesis.md

 I noticed that additional properties would appear in the whiskey schema despite me using additionalProperties:false or unevaluatedProperties: false, this is something I need to investigate further.

+Other extensions that could be used to test the APIs are [postman](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode){:target="\_blank"}, [httpie](https://marketplace.visualstudio.com/items?itemName=wk-j.vscode-httpie){:target="\_blank"} and [thunderclient](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client){:target="\_blank"}, which may be more powerful than the REST Client extension when it comes to more complex flows.
+For now though I have the need for manual exploratory testing as part of my process and [Rest client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client){:target="\_blank"} covers that need, particularly as I can store the requests in source control alongside the contract.

 ## Automate Testing against Mock API

 I wanted to test the mock API as much as possible without having to write a full suite of manual tests.
 I came across the tool [schemathesis](https://schemathesis.readthedocs.io/en/stable/index.html){:target="\_blank"} which dynmically generates tests based on the contract.
 It seemed a bit odd for me to test a mock of the contract on the contract as it was likely guranteed to pass, but I wanted to see how it worked and it couldn't hurt.
 I also thought this looked like a good tool to test the real API.